-Acidification is considered a significant threat to Najas flexilis (Preston and Croft, 2001; Roden, 2004; Wingfield et al., 2004).
+Acidification is considered to be a significant threat to Najas flexilis (Preston and Croft, 2001; Roden, 2004, Wingfield et al., 2004).
 Wingfield et al. (2004) noted that at pH of less than 7 the abundance of Najas flexilis is low.
 They also documented reduced reproductive capacity in more acidic conditions (pH 6.46-6.98), with seeds low in number or absent (Wingfield et al., 2004).
 The annual nature of Najas flexilis makes it particularly sensitive to environmental change, and year to year fluctuations in pH, alkalinity and calcium could affect seed production, promoting genetic drift and loss of genetic diversity (Wingfield et al., 2004).
 However, little is known about the seed longevity and if the seedbank is persistent, the species may be able to survive some perturbations.
-Wingfield et al. (2004) observed pH, conductivity, alkalinity, calcium and potassium were significantly lower in two lakes from which the species appeared to have been lost owing to acidification in Irish Najas flexilis catchments may include a complex mix of natural, as well as anthropogenic, factors and are discussed in detail in O Connor (2013).
+Wingfield et al. (2004) observed that pH conductivity, alkalinity, calcium and potassium were significantly lower in two lakes from which the species appeared to have been lost owing to acidification, while sediment iron was significantly higher (Wingfield et al., 2004).
+The likely causes of acidification in Irish Najas flexilis catchments may include a complex mix of natural as well as anthropogenic factors and are discussed in detail in O Connor (2013).

 Wingfield et al. (2004) considered that Najas flexilis has rather specific environmental requirements and occupies a relatively narrow realised niche in Britain and Ireland.
-The pH of the water ranged from 6.62-8.3 (median of 7.46) and conductivity ranged from 55-447 μ S/cm (median of 235 μ S/cm) at 42 lakes studied (Wingfield et al., 2004).
-Alkalinity ranged from 6.71-69.71mg/l (median of 23.45mg/l) at 29 lakes, and calcium concentration in the water had a range of 2.06-33.4mg/l (median of 9.59mg/l) at 30 lakes (Wingfield et al., 2004).
-Alkalinity data are available for 18 Najas flexilis lakes from the Irish EPA 2007-2009 water quality report (Tierney et al., 2010) demonstrating a wider range of 2.5-106 mg/l, with a median of 13.2mg/l and average of 25mg/l.
-Summary data are provided in Table 1 for five Donegal lakes (Loughs Akibbon, Anure, Derg, Port and Shannagh), having overall averages of pH 7.12, conductivity 133.6 μ S/cm and total alkalinity 24.4mg/l.
+The pH of the water ranged from 6.62-8.3 (median of 7.46) and conductivity ranged from 55-447 $\mu$ S/cm (median of 235 $\mu$ S/cm) at 42 lakes studied (Wingfield et al., 2004).
+Alkalinity ranged from 6.71-69.71 mg/l (median of 23.45mg/l) at 29 lakes, and calcium concentration in the water had a range of 2.06-33.4mg/l (median of 9.59mg/l) at 30 lakes (Wingfield et al., 2004).
+Alkalinity data are available for 18 Najas flexilis lakes from the Irish EPA 2007-2009 water quality report (Tierney et al., 2010) demonstrating a wider range of 2.5-106mg/l, with a median of 13.2mg/l and average of 25mg/l.
+Summary data are provided in Table 1 for five Donegal lakes (Loughs Akibbon, Anure, Derg, Port and Shannagh), having overall averages of pH 7.12, conductivity 133.6 $\mu$ S/cm and total alkalinity 24.4mg/l.
 These are based on data provided by Donegal County Council covering the period 2006-2012.
 Interestingly, Wingfield et al. (2004) found that the calcium concentration of the sediment was a good predictor for the number of reproductive structures, an indicator of plant fitness and population viability.

 Median pH values should be greater than 7 pH units.
 Water and sediment alkalinity and concentrations of cations (notably calcium) should be appropriate to Najas flexilis habitat.
 Further research is required to establish more specific targets for the species, including study of intra-annual variations.
-The EPA also classifies Acidification/Alkalisation status in lakes and uses it in overall Water Framework Directive status.
+The EPA also classifies Acidification/Alkalisation status in lakes and uses it in overall Water Framework Directive (WFD) status.
 In line with the other WFD attributes used, the target for WFD Acidification/Alkalisation status is high.